Understanding your account FAQs

-If you have any balance on your account (including 0% APR balance transfers) that you don't pay off in full, you will lose your interest-free period on new purchases and you will be charged interest on new purchases.
+If you have any balance on your account (including 0% APR balance transfers) that you don't pay off in full, you'll lose your interest-free period on new purchases and you'll be charged interest on new purchases.

 You transfer a balance or write a check for $600 at a 0% APR for 12 months.
 Then you make $300 in new purchases which brings your total balance to $900.
 In this example:

 - You would be charged interest on your new purchases ($300) if you don't pay the entire balance of $900 by the due date and time.

 - You would NOT be charged interest on your $600 0% APR Balance Transfer for the 12 month offer period.

 A balance transfer moves some or all of the amount you owe from one credit card to another, often to take advantage of a lower annual percentage rate (APR) or other promotional offer.
 Chase doesn't permit balance transfers from one Chase credit card to another Chase credit card.

 Balance transfer credit cards from Chase can help you save on interest by consolidating your higher interest rate credit card balances with other financial institutions onto one low introductory or promotional rate credit card with Chase.
 Fees may be associated with your balance transfer.

 What is a cash advance?

 You can use your credit card to withdraw cash at an ATM or from one of our branches.
 To use an ATM, you must have a personal identification number (PIN) for the credit card.
 To get a PIN, please call the number on the back of your card.

 Cash advances don't have an interest free period and the interest rate assessed on a cash advance is often higher than the rate assessed for purchase transactions.
 Check your cardmember agreement for details about your cash advance APR and other applicable fees that may apply.